Kit Information

 Tight or loose fit?

 Roadies always have the tightest most aero fit possible.
 General MTB culture tends to opt for baggies and loose fitting shirts.
 Cross Country MTB racers are a bit of a mix, but at NorCal the trend is clear - speed is king and the faster the racer is, the tighter they like their kit to fit.
-In prior years at states we’ve seen that at SoCal style has a strong say, and a decent percentage of the SoCal riders are racing in baggies.
-Having said that, loose bibs/shorts are never good - they are not as comfortable and can snag on your seat during an emergency dismount/remount.
+Having said that, loose bibs/shorts have significant challenges for racers - they are not as cool (temperature) or comfortable and can snag on your seat during an emergency dismount/remount.

 Yes you can.
-Some of the fastest racers opt for a one piece roadsuit for comfort and fit.
-There is no such thing as snagging your jersey on your seat in a roadsuit.
-In past years we’ve had top racers opt for the Velocity Road Skinsuit, and it worked great for them.
-Still they’re not that common even at NorCal, but if the fastest racers are choosing them there is a reason for it.
-If you're racing Varsity, you should at least consider it.
+Some of the fastest racers opt for a one piece Velocity Suit for comfort and fit.
+There is no such thing as snagging your jersey on your seat in one of these.
+They’re not to most common type of kit even at NorCal, but if the fastest racers are choosing them there is a reason for it.
+If you're racing at the top, you should at least consider it.
+If you're racing Varsity, you probably already own one or two.

 Do Middle Schoolers need a kit?

-If there are any races this year, there will also be middle school categories!
-So if you think you want to race, you should at least get a jersey.
+The rules may be a little more lax this year for middle schoolers vs high schoolers, but if you think you want to race, you should at least get a jersey.
 Also if you're riding practices with us you'll want cycling clothes and these are popular among people riding with the team!
 Also, if you plan to race Sea Otter or CCCX races, a lot of the middle schoolers who ride with us race in a Black Mountain kit at these events.
 Plus, they look sharp!

 Do I need a full kit?